maldoinc/wireup/docs/pages/testing.md

 !!! info "Good to know"
     * Overriding only applies to future autowire calls.
-    * It is possible to override any service directly.
+    * It is possible to override services directly.
     * Once a singleton service has been instantiated, it is not possible to directly replace any of its direct or transitive dependencies via overriding as the object is already in memory.
         * You will need to call `container.clear_initialized_objects()` and then override the